 Trees provide ample shade on the trail during the spring and summer months.
-This minimizes the impact of the heat during this time of year, which only makes the trail more accessible.

 - The first drop is a 15-foot fall and the second drop is a 25-foot fall.
-The first fall is considered a block-shaped fall that is very scenic.
-The second fall is considered more of a fanning cascade.
+The first fall is a block-shaped fall that is very scenic.
+The second fall is more of a fanning cascade.